hzeller/upnp-display/README.md

 ### Connect the Hardware

-Before we can see anything, we need to connect the LCD display.
+Firwt, we need to connect the LCD display to the Raspberry Pi.
 You need
-   - One HD44780 compatible 16x2 LCD display ( _very_ common and cheap display)
+   - One 16x2 LCD display (HD44780 compatible; _very_ common and cheap display,
+     less than $3 on eBay)
    - One female 13x1 header connector: one row with 13 contacts to plug into one row of the Raspberry Pi GPIO header.
    - Cable and soldering iron (Of course, you can do it the breadboard way